Flamenco: Compás or time signature

 The Bulerías is the emblematic palo of flamenco: today its 12-beat cycle is most often played with accents on the 3rd, 6th, 8th, 10th and 12th beats.
 The accompanying palmas are played in groups of 6 beats, giving rise to a multitude of counter-rhythms and percussive voices within the 12 beat compás.
-In certain regions like, Xerez, Spain, the rhythm stays in a simpler six-count rhythm, only including the twelve count in a musical resolve.
+In certain regions like, Jerez, Spain, the rhythm stays in a simpler six-count rhythm, only including the twelve count in a musical resolve.
+This is like starting the counting at 9 so it goes this way: 9 10 11 12 1 2 - again, bold means the emphasis when clapping.
+In real life it is counted from 1 like: 1 2 3 4 5 6 and so on.

 Forms of flamenco expression

 Toque (guitar)

 The posture and technique of flamenco guitarists, called "tocaores", differs from that used by the players of classical guitar.
 While the classical guitarist supports the guitar on his left leg in an inclined way, the flamenco guitarist usually crosses his legs and supports it on the one that is higher, placing the neck in an almost horizontal position with respect to the ground.
 Modern guitarists usually use classical guitars, although there is a specific instrument for this genre called flamenco guitar.
 This is less heavy, and its body is narrower than that of the classical guitar, so its sound is lower and does not overshadow the cantaor.
 It is usually made of cypress wood, with the handle of cedar and the top of fir.
 The cypress gives it a brilliant sound very suitable for the characteristics of flamenco.
 Formerly, the palo santo from Rio or India was also used, being the first of higher quality, but currently it is in disuse due to its scarcity.
 The palo santo gave guitars an amplitude of sound especially suitable for solo playing.
 At present, the most widely used headstock is the metal one, since the wooden one poses tuning problems.